Luke McShane (footballer): Peterborough United

 McShane started his career at Peterborough United and also had loan spells at Deeping Rangers, Stamford, Hornchurch, twice at Kettering Town, twice at Gravesend & Northfleet, Basingstoke Town and Worksop Town.
 He plays as a goalkeeper.
 On 12 March 2007 McShane was released by Peterborough United, after making one FA Cup appearance, a 2–0 win against MK Dons, earning praise from Posh manager Barry Fry after keeping a clean sheet, McShane was called into action just 10 minutes before kickoff due to a back injury that first choice 'keeper Mark Tyler had suffered in pre-match training.
 He was linked a group of non-league clubs after his release from Peterborough.

 Cambridge United

 After his release by Peterborough, McShane signed on non contract terms with Cambridge Regional College, before joining Cambridge United on 17 July 2007.
 On 1 March 2008 Cambridge United announced that McShane had left the club by mutual consent.

 Spalding United

-After being released by Cambridge McShane was snapped up by Unibond First Division South outfit Spalding United.
-He was a star performer in what was a dismal season for the Tulips.
+After being released by Cambridge McShane was bought by Unibond First Division South outfit Spalding United.
+He performed well in what a poor season for the Tulips.